 Fun fact: The Rideau Canal is the best preserved example of a slackwater canal built in North America.
 It remains operational along its original line with a majority of the structures from the early nineteenth century still intact.

 The nation’s capital is a destination for many retirees for some obvious reasons.
 It's a great place to settle, to be near family in Ottawa Region, and there’s a wonderful mix of local conveniences and attractions.
 Parkland and greenspace line the two rivers that flow through the city.
 Museums and galleries are found throughout, including the Museum of Nature, the National Gallery of Canada, and others.
-Ottawa was ranked as the #1 best place to live by MoneySense in 2016.
-Our national capital is especially noted for its healthy real estate values, its array of cultural activities, and easy access to health care.
+Ottawa was ranked as the #1 best place to live by MoneySense in 2016 (and #2 in 2017).
+Our national capital is especially noted for healthy real estate values, an array of cultural activities, and easy access to health care.

 Signature event: The Collingwood Elvis Festival, the world’s largest Elvis festival, held every July, since 1994.